giantswarm/rfc/managed-crds/README.md

 ### Goals

 - Provide higher level API for deploying CRDs and related objects.
 This higher level API is a set of new CRDs (and an operator reconciling them).
-- New higher level CRDs are used instead of directly using `CustomResourceDefinition`.
+- New API is used instead of directly using `CustomResourceDefinition`.
-- New higher level CRDs are used instead of directly using `ValidatingWebhookConfiguration`.
+- New API is used instead of directly using `ValidatingWebhookConfiguration`.
-- New higher level CRDs are used instead of directly using `MutatingWebhookConfiguration`.
+- New API is used instead of directly using `MutatingWebhookConfiguration`.
-- New higher level CRDs are used instead of directly using webhook `Service`.
+- New API is used instead of directly using webhook `Service`.
-- New higher level CRDs are used instead of directly using webhook `Certificate`.
+- New API is used instead of directly using webhook `Certificate`.
-- Controllers that reconcile new CRs modify webhook Deployment if necessary, in order to set correct Volume with Certificate Secret mounted.
+- New API can specify which webhook `Deployment` has to be updated with correct webhook-related fields, e.g. set correct Volume with Certificate Secret mounted.
 - New higher level CRDs have minimal API with defaults that follow best practices.
-- New higher level CRDs are gitops friendly.
+- New API is gitops friendly, e.g. it does not use `Spec` for fields that should be in `Status` (e.g. fields that are automatically updated by the operator).
-- A tool is provided to automatically generate new CRs from existing `CustomResourceDefinition` and other related CRs.
+- A tool is provided to automatically generate new API CRs from existing `CustomResourceDefinition` and other related CRs.
-- `CustomResourceDefinition` themselves can be stored anywhere, e.g. in a git repo or in a GitHub release asset.
+- New API has support for installing CRDs from any web location with a URL (e.g. GitHub release asset), or from a git repo (plain CRDs or Helm/kustomize files that produce CRDs).

 ### Non goals / Future work

-- Fully manage the Deployment for the webhook.
-Currently many upstream projects (e.g. Cluster API) have webhook servers deployed in the same binary with controllers that reconcile the CRs, so there would be a non-trivial amount of work to decouple webhooks from controllers, if we wanted to do that.
+- Define where `CustomResourceDefinition` resources themselves can be stored.

 ## Proposal